Canon 10D vs Fujifilm X100T

 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the X100T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the X100T have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the X100T was followed by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Fujifilm X100T Manual.